ivymxu/predictive-market-analytics/README.md

 - analysis -> Jupyter notebooks for data exploration

 ## How to Run
-1. Clone the repo
-2. Install requirements (`pip install -r requirements.txt`)
+- Install requirements (`pip install -r requirements.txt`)
-3. Run analysis scripts in the `analysis/` folder
+- Run analysis scripts in the `analysis/` folder

 ## License
 This project is licensed under the MIT License.